Assam: Two former MLAs resign from BJP and AGP

 “I have always opposed this.
 This will severely affect the party in future.
 AGP is reduced to Morcha (unit) of BJP.
 AGP has become a regional unit of BJP,” he said.

-Kalita also protestyed the Centre’s move to extend the cut-off date for entry under the Citizenship (Amendment) Act (CAA) to December 31, 2024.
+Kalita also protested the Centre’s move to extend the cut-off date for entry under the Citizenship (Amendment) Act (CAA) to December 31, 2024.

-He accused the AGP president and Assam Accord minister Atul Boraof not succeeding to protect the 1985 Accord.
+He accused the AGP president and Assam Accord minister Atul Bora of not succeeding to protect the 1985 Accord.

+Also Read: Assam Jatiya Parishad protests proposed extension of CAA citizenship cut-off date

 The accord mandated deportation of all foreigners entering Assam after March 24, 1971.

-“We have no right to call ourselves a regional party after the BJP has completely rejected the Assam Accord,” he said addng that Bora had been party president for ten years, unlike BJP’s frequent leadership changes.
+“We have no right to call ourselves a regional party after the BJP has completely rejected the Assam Accord,” he said adding that Bora had been party president for ten years that runs contrary to BJP’s frequent leadership changes.

-Kalita added that AGP lacked internal democracy and faced declining support.
-He has already declared his intention to contest the Kamalpur seat in 2026, a constituency won by the BJP in the last assembly elections.
+Kaliat has already made it clear that he would fight from the Kamalpur seat in 2026 – won by the BJP in the last state polls.